CONGRATULATIONS Leonard

 Kolbe Action Modes®

 How do we know this?
-You told us when you completed the Kolbe A™ Index.
-Our proprietary algorithm sorted out your answers and came up with the pattern of your MO (Modus Operandi).
+You told us when you completed the Kolbe A™ Index which revealed your 4-number MO (Mode of Operation).

 Leonard Whittaker

-Fact Finder: is how you gather and share information.
+Fact Finder: How you gather and share information.

 Your way of doing it is to Specify.